lamberta/devkit-doc/guide/quick-start.md

 This addon installs a collection of projects that demonstrate some game development techniques using the Game Closure DevKit.
-When you run basil you'll be able to browse and run the projects, and also see the annotated source for each.
+When you run basil you'll be able to browse browse, run, and see the annotated source for each project.